Wise Intelligent

-Timothy Grimes, better known by his stage name Wise Intelligent, is an American hip hop musician from Trenton, New Jersey.
+Timothy Grimes, better known by his stage name Wise Intelligent, is an American rapper from Trenton, New Jersey.
 He is a member of Poor Righteous Teachers.
 He released The Talented Timothy Taylor in 2007.
 His third solo studio album, The Unconkable Djezuz Djonez, was released in 2011.
-In 2012, Complex included him on its 50 Most Slept-on Rappers of All Time list.
+In 2012, Complex included him on its 50 Most Slept-on Rappers of All Time list and About.com included him on its list of the 10 Most Underappreciated Rappers.
 In 2017, he released a collaborative album with Gensu Dean, titled Game of Death.